Treatments for Male Infertility

 For azoospermic man, when sperm is not present in ejaculate with use of minimal invasive techniques sperm can be obtained from either the testicles or the epididymis.
 In this way sperm can also be obtained from

-- Vasectomised man, where vasectomy reversal is failed.
+- Vasectomised man, where vasectomy reversal has failed.

 - Absence of vas deferens